Vasudev290/Dev-Connector-Server/README.md

 Proper validation of Data
 Think about ALL corner cases

+# In Deapth knowledge about the MongoDB & Key Points

-$or query $and query in mongoose - https://www.mongodb.com/docs/manual/reference/operator/query-logical/
+$or query $and query in mongoose - https://www.mongodb.com/docs/manual/reference/operator/query-logical/ schema.pre("save") function

-schema.pre("save") function

 Read more about indexes in MongoDB
 Why do we need index in DB?
 What is the advantages and disadvantage of creating?

-Read this arcticle about compond indexes - https://www.mongodb.com/docs/manual/core/indexes/index-types/index-compound/

-ALWAYS THINK ABOUT CORNER CASES
+Read this arcticle about compond indexes - https://www.mongodb.com/docs/manual/core/indexes/index-types/index-compound/ ALWAYS THINK ABOUT CORNER CASES

 Write code with proper validations for POST /request/review/:status/:requestId